intel/mlir-extensions/docs/rfcs/XeGPU.md

 XeGPU operations are introduced when there is a special Xe instruction not modeled by LLVM/SPIR-V dialect, for example, DPAS and 2D block load and store.
 In some cases, one XeGPU op may lower to a sequence of instructions for a dedicated and performance-critical function.
 For example, create_tdesc is mapped to a fixed sequence of instructions to create an address description.

+The operation definition is general and works for workgroup, subgroup, or work item level.
+When working at workgroup level, the operation must attach `wg_map` attribute, and work item level operation must attach `sg_map` attribute.

 Below is a summary.